TomPace101/nanopore_diffusion/new_notes.md

 I have some job-list code in the `silicate_md` repo, but for the most part, this needs to borrow from `src/paramgen.py`, with changes and updates as appropriate for the request paradigm.
+The collection request types could then also be made to read a job list.
+That would resolve a lot of the issues there.

 **note that some items below have already been resolved**